Things to Eat in Kelantan and Terengganu that You'll Love!

 Ikan Celup Tepung

 This very common dish is available at almost all the warungs in every corner of Terengganu.
-Ikan Celup Tepung is basically deep fried fish coated in flour.
+Ikan Celup Tepung is basically deep-fried fish coated in flour.
 The fish that they’ll generally use is Ikan Kembung.

-Interestingly, the Terengganu people usually enjoy this simple dish for tea break, just like how we enjoy pisang goreng for afternoon tea!
+Interestingly, the Terengganu people usually enjoy this simple dish for a tea break, just like how we enjoy pisang goreng for afternoon tea!

 We’ve gathered that Warung Pok Nong at Mengabang Telipot is a hit for Ikan Celup Tepung.

-Warung Pok Nong, A1693 Jalan Pantai, T145, Kampung Teliput, 21030 Kuala Terengganu, Terengganu, Malaysia
+Where to have it: Warung Pok Nong, A1693 Jalan Pantai, T145, Kampung Teliput, 21030 Kuala Terengganu, Terengganu, Malaysia

 Terengganu’s Chinese Peranakan Cuisine